Rethymno

 The harbor of Rethymno with the long sandy beach stretching to the East, pictured from the ‘Fortetsa’ fortress.

 Rethymno is located on the western side of a yellow-colored sandy beach, which is over 7 miles (ca. 11 km) long and the biggest in Crete.
+It is a charming city on the north coast of the Greek island of Crete.
+It is known for its rich history, beautiful architecture and vibrant culture and offers a unique blend of old world charm and modern amenities.

 History of Rethymno